-The Comprehensive Guide to Ensuring Your Brand Design is Consistent Across Platforms
+How to Keep your Brand Design Consistent Across Platforms

-Keeping your brand consistent across all platforms is like rule number one of marketing.
+Keeping your brand design consistent across all platforms is like rule number one of marketing.

 The more consistent your messaging is, the more likely people are to remember your brand.